teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 0.2 kg
 - **Stackable**: Yes
 - **Max Stack**: 10
-- **VR Pickup Mechanism**: Pinch with fingers
+- **VR Pickup Mechanism**: Pinch with fingers or use voice command
-- **Interaction Gestures**: Insert into lock and twist
+- **Interaction Gestures**: Use voice command to unlock
 - **Haptic Feedback**: Subtle vibration when inserted, sharp pulse if it breaks
 - **Description**: Used to unlock doors and chests with a chance of breaking.
-In VR, the tactile feedback enhances the tension of lockpicking.
+In VR, players can use a voice command to unlock, enhancing accessibility.

 ---